-Our well-educated hike leader, Tielman Haumann, is a Cape Town native.
-His family roots date back many generations.
+Our well-educated leader, Tielman Haumann, is a Cape Town native.
+His family’s South African roots date back many generations.
 Before the hike, Tielman emailed hikers a list of the area’s indigenous plants and fynbos – which most of us found a bit intimidating.
-However, there were no worries since Tielman knew the trees and plants well.
-To our delight another member of the hiking group was a butterfly expert.
+However, there were no worries, since Tielman knew the trees and plants well.
+To our delight another member of the group was a butterfly expert – lepidopterist.

 Between descriptions of the plants and butterflies, and fascinating folklore stories, it was an educational and entertaining outing.
 I spent a few minutes chatting one-on-one with Tielman who had visited Oregon.
 He liked Portland and enjoyed hiking in the Pacific Northwest and beautiful Cascade Mountains.

 We passed by the Sayed Abdul Matik Kramat and took a peek inside where several Muslims were praying.
 Kramats are holy burial sites of notable Sheikhs, called Auliyah in Islam.
-The Cape Peninsula has 20 recognized Kramats – three of them nestled in isolated outer districts that are difficult to reach.
+The Cape Peninsula has 20 recognized Kramats – three nestled in isolated outer districts difficult to reach.

 Tielman told us a new local book about Oranjezicht was recently published.
-The neighborhood’s history is compelling and affected greatly by Pieter van Breda.
+Neighborhood history is compelling and affected greatly by Pieter van Breda.
 In 1719 van Breda sailed on the ship Spieringh from Flanders in northern Belgium to Cape Town.
-In 1731 van Breda acquired the Oranjezicht estate which remained in his family for two centuries.
+Van Breda acquired the Oranjezicht Estate in 1731.
+It remained in his family for two centuries.

-“Oranjezicht was named either because it overlooked the Oranje bastion of the Castle of Good Hope or due to the sight of abundant orange trees growing in Table Valley.”
-As time passed, the van Bredas increased their land holdings growing their Oranjezicht estate to cover the largest part of Table Valley.
-Terraces were built for cultivating vines, but the estate’s main source of income came from the sale of fruit and vegetables.
+“Oranjezicht was named either because it overlooked the Oranje bastion of the Castle of Good Hope or possibly because of the abundant orange trees growing in Table Valley.”
+As time passed, the van Bredas increased their land holdings growing their Oranjezicht Estate to cover most of Table Valley.
+Terraces were built for cultivating vines, but the main source of income came from the sale of fruit and vegetables.

-The van Bredas were known for their hospitality and entertaining guests on the lavish Oranjezicht estate.
-“Pieter had his own house orchestra of 30 flute and violin players in uniform.
-They performed in one of many gardens on a raised bandstand encircled by trees.”
+The van Bredas were known for their hospitality and entertaining guests on their lavish estate.
+“Pieter had his own house orchestra of thirty flute and violin players in uniform.
+They performed on a raised bandstand in one of many gardens encircled by trees.”

-Gradually more land was sold but members of the van Breda family continued to live on the land into the 20th century.
-In 1947 the Cape Town City Council purchased the van Breda house which was demolished in 1955 to make way for a sports club.
-In 2013 Oranjezicht City Farm (OZCF), a community farm, replaced the club.
+Gradually, more land was sold, but members of the van Breda family continued to live on the land into the 20th century.
+Cape Town City Council purchased the van Breda house in 1947.
+It was demolished in 1955 to make way for a sports club.
+In 2013, Oranjezicht City Farm (OZCF), a non-profit community project celebrating local food, culture, and community through urban farming, replaced the club.